sybrew/the-seo-framework/readme.txt

 		* Elementor
 		* Beaver Builder
 		* Page Builder by SiteOrigin
+	* You may now spot the new "undefined" gray-colored SEO Bar entries.
+This type is typically used when no processable data can be found by the parser.
+		* As before, it's distinguishable from the other types with any color vision deficiency; even with the extremely rare (0.003% of population) achromatopsia.
+		* May you prefer, you can also enable symbols for warnings--this type will convey `--` (two hyphens).
 * **Improved:**
 	* The description generator has gone through another generational leap:
 		* It is now able to discern between punctuation types for stripping leading characters.
 For example, an opening bracket will no longer be stripped from the start of a sentence, but closing brackets will.